Winvoker/MachineLearning/README.md

 Hello , I am Batuhan.
 In this repository you can find my machine learning codes and projects.

-## Octave-Machine-Learning-Algorithms

-This folder consists implementation of Machine Learning Equations to Octave.
-Also these codes are my assigments for **MIT-Machine Learning Course** on Coursera.

-* Mathematical Implementation of Linear Regression
-  * Cost Function J
-  * Graident Descent
-    * Graident Descent for Multiple Variable
-  * Normal Equation
-  * Example
-  * Multiple Variable Example

----

 ## Python

 This folder consist of Machine Learning Algorithms in Python.
 In this codes I used **pandas** for manupulating data frames.